Iowa State Cyclones women's swimming and diving

-The Iowa State Cyclones women's swimming and diving team represents Iowa State University (ISU) and competes in the Big 12 Conference of NCAA Division I. The team is coached by Duane Sorenson, who has led Iowa State since the 1997-98 season.
+The Iowa State Cyclones women's swimming and diving team represents Iowa State University (ISU) and competes in the Big 12 Conference of NCAA Division I. The team is coached by Matt Leach, who has led Iowa State since the 2024-2025 season.
 The Cyclones host their home meets at Beyer Pool on Iowa State's campus.

 History

 Iowa State first had club swim teams dating back to the 1920s but first put together a varsity squad for the 1970–71 year.
 They were able to capture their first Big Eight Title in 1974 under coach Deidre Singleton.

 Head Coach Ramsey Van Horn was hired in 1979 to lead the Cyclones.
 Iowa State experienced a considerable amount of individual success under Ramsey including 15 All-Americans and 21 Conference Champions.
 Ramsey was let go in 1997.

-Matt Leach took over as head coach beginning at the 2024-2025 season He is assisted by Jeff Warrick who is a diving specialist.
+4-time All-American Matt “the technician” Leach took over as head coach beginning at the 2024–2025 season He is assisted by Jeff Warrick who is a diving specialist.